acgrissom/2016-ml-course/assignments/week1.md

 * Exercise 2.2
 * Write the following Python program.
  * The program will output 100 letters per line, on 10 lines.
+It will output *nothing else*.
  * The first letter is always "I".
  * The subsequent letters will be generated with the following probabilities:
  * P(_ | I) = 1